 What Is Gantry Girder?

 The gantry girders are girders that support the loads that are conveyed through the traveling wheels of the crane.
-The crane girder spans from column to column, this generally does not possess any lateral support at the intermediate points excepting when a walkway is created at the top of the girder.
+The crane girder spans from column to column, this generally does not possess any lateral support at the intermediate points except when a walkway is created at the top of the girder.

 The gantry girder spans between the brackets connected to columns, which may either be of steel or reinforced concrete.
-Thus the span of the gantry girder is equal to the center to center spacing of columns.
+Thus the span of the gantry girder is equal to the center-to-center spacing of columns.
 The rails are mounted on gantry girders.

 The crane girder spans the bay of the shop.
 The trolley or crab, mounted on the crane girder can travel transversely along the crane girder.
 The trolley has four wheels.
 The crane girder has two wheels at each end and is capable of moving longitudinally on rails.

 - The gantry girders are unique in themselves

 - First, it is unique from the usual beams in buildings.
 It is laterally unsupported except at the columns.

 - Second, it is one of the very limited girders in the buildings that are subjected to impact.

 - Third, it must be evaluated for unsymmetrical bending because of lateral thrust from the starting and stopping of the crab.

 - Fourth, it is subjected to the longitudinal load through the starting and the stopping of the crane bridge itself.